Project 01 · Live at instantpotdoc.com

 After the app was live I wanted to know if I had actually solved the drift problem — or just moved it from one platform to another.
 I asked Claude directly: can you test this for consistency?

 The report came back as a clean comparison table.
 Every critical element — timing, release method, output format order, fill level confirmation, manufacturer directions — was identical across all five runs.
-Minor variation appeared only in stylistic phrasing of the rationale.
+Minor variation appeared only in stylistic phrasing.
 Nothing that affected safety or accuracy.
+The state machine was working.

-The lesson: AI is not just a building tool.
+AI is not just a building tool.
 It is a testing tool.
 You do not need a QA team.
 You need a clear definition of what correct looks like — and the willingness to ask for a check.
-That is a methodology any executive can apply today.

 The Fill Limit Problem